rodnaph/davies/README.md

 davies
 ======

-Davies is a simple blog, just as an experiment using Datomic, it's not for actual use.
+Davies is an awesome blog, just as an experiment using Datomic, it's not for actual use.

 Usage
 -----